 To add these items, you need to do the following steps:

-Use a remote backend for OpenTofu state.
+Use a backend for OpenTofu state.

 Add IAM roles for infrastructure deployments in GitHub Actions.